CDCgov/phdi/CONTRIBUTING.md

 # Welcome!
-Thank you for your interest in contributing to PRIME Public Health Data Infrastructure (PHDI), part of the CDC's Pandemic-Ready Interoperability Modernization Effort, a multi-year collaboration between CDC and the U.S. Digital Service (USDS) to strengthen data quality and information technology systems in state and local health departments.
+Thank you for your interest in contributing to the Public Health Data Infrastructure (PHDI) project, part of the CDC's Pandemic-Ready Interoperability Modernization Effort (PRIME), a multi-year collaboration between CDC and the U.S. Digital Service (USDS) to strengthen data quality and information technology systems in state and local health departments.
 There are many ways to contribute, including writing tutorials or blog posts, improving the documentation, submitting bug reports and feature requests, and writing code for PRIME itself.

 Before contributing, we encourage you to also read our [LICENSE](LICENSE.md), [README](README.md), and